-It's been a while since we over-viewed some of my top Linux distributions.
-Creating top lists for anything is difficult to do as leaving out bias and opinion is near impossible.
+It’s been a while since we over-viewed some of my top Linux distributions.
+Creating top lists for anything is difficult to do, as leaving out bias and opinion is near impossible.
 An actual top or best Linux distro list would probably have Debian at the top and include OpenSUSE, RHEL, and distributions like that.
-This list is my personal favorite.
-Linux distributions that I've actually used on physical hardware in the last year and find myself coming back.
+This list is my favorite Linux distributions I’ve used on physical hardware in the last year and find myself returning to.

-This wont be ranked necessarily from least to most favorite, but I will rank it from least to most time spent using the distribution.
-When it comes to ranking that will be about it.
+This will not be ranked necessarily from least to most favorite, but I will rank it from least to most time spent using the distribution.
+When it comes to ranking, that will be about it.

 5. Vanilla OS